gbif/hp-legume/beanbag/71/issue-71-ibc.md

 the late 1600s, there has been a fascinating history of documentation and description of the flora right up to the present day.

-Please visit the website (<https://ibccapetown2029.co.za/>) for more information, and to join the mailing list.
+Please visit the [IBC website](https://ibccapetown2029.co.za/) for more information, and to join the mailing list.

 ![](/assets/images/71/ibc_logo.jpg)